Textbooks and Other Resources

 Throughout the course, we will use the functional programming language Haskell.
 In particular, we will use Haskell as a metalanguage for describing programming language concepts.
 It is therefore absolutely essential that you develop your Haskell programming skills!

-cabaltool, which comes with the Haskell Platform.
-First, run the following command to download the list of packages on Hackage.
+cabal tool, which you hopefully installed above.
+First run the following command to download the list of packages on Hackage.

 Then you can install new packages by running the following command.